sslab-gatech/Rudra-Artifacts/README.md

 ```

 Note that the numbers are slightly different from the submitted version of the paper.
-This is because we found some uncounted bugs while we are automating the bug counting for the artifact submission.
+This is because we noticed some bugs that were not included when we manually counted them for the artifact submission.
-Rudra can actually find 5 *more* bugs in total than what we reported in the submitted version.
+Rudra can actually find 5 more bugs in total than what we reported in the submitted version.
 We will use the new numbers in the camera-ready version of the paper.

 ## Validating Rust standard library bugs (10 human-minutes + 30 compute-minutes)